UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 The :code:`recordOrigin` element includes information about what methods or transformations were used to prepare a record.
-There are six different distinct values in UTK's metadata.
+There are six different distinct values in UT's metadata.

 Justification
 ^^^^^^^^^^^^^